timofeysie/clades/README.md

 ### Trying out Cmi5

 What is cmi5?
-I've used the xAPI before for e-learning project, and lurk around the spec project.
+I've used the xAPI before for e-learning projects.
 One issue that came up ended up having a comment about cmi5 which appears to be a stripped down/focused use case of the xAPI.

 These are some notes about what it is an how it's used.